 Yasushi Itoh, Hirohito Ishigaki, Misako Nakayama

 What is the background of the project?

 • In severe influenza virus infection, cytokine responses are dysregulated in infected hosts, so called cytokine storm or hypercytokinemia.
 Therefore, not only inhibition of viral propagation but also suppression of inflammatory cytokine responses are thought to be critical in treatment of severe influenza virus infection.
 In this project as a basic research, we plan to reveal time course and origins of cytokine production in animal models. • Immune responses against cancer are impaired in hosts carrying tumors in various degrees.
 Therefore, removal of immunosuppression may enhance anti-cancer therapy.
 In this project, we plan to examine expression of various immunosuppressive molecules and cytokines in immune cells and tumor cells in different stages of tumor progression and after experimental treatments.

 The aim of the research is to find molecular targets to control inflammatory responses and to develop compounds and devices for treatments.
 For this aim, we will reveal pathogenicity of influenza virus infection and tumors in this project.

 - The student will observe the practical experiments but will be highly involved in the analysis of the results

 What are the tasks expected to be accomplished by the student?

-Making and staining tissue sections.
-Observation of tissue section with a microscope and taking photos.
-Staining of cells with antibody and analyzing them using a flow cytometer. -Culturing and staining of cells with antibody, observation and taking photos. -Culturing of cells and measurement of cytokines. -Making a brief report and presentation at lab meeting.
+-Making and staining tissue sections. -Observation of tissue sections with a microscope and taking photos. -Staining of cells with antibody and analyzing them using a flow cytometer. -Culturing and staining of cells with antibody, observation and taking photos. -Culturing of cells and measurement of cytokines. -Making a brief report and presentation at lab meeting.

 Will there be any theoretical teaching provided (preliminary readings, lectures, courses, seminars etc)